sol-eng/aws-parallelcluster-rsw/doc/02-RSW_HPC_details.md

 [CRAN](https://cran.r-project.org) and [BioConductor](https://bioconductor.org) are fairly different repositories for R packages, starting with their different scope.

 CRAN is constantly evolving (packages being added and updated every day) while BioConductor produces versioned releases of the repository.
 Such a version is then compatible with a single R version.
-In order to mimick compatibility with an R version, we use a time-based snapshot of CRAN with a time stamp about 60 days post the R version release.
+In order to mimic compatibility with an R version, we use a time-based snapshot of CRAN with a time stamp about 60 days post the R version release.
 This should ensure that sufficient time has elapsed to fix any general issues in R packages as a consequence of the new R version.
-On the other hand the time stamp is not too far away either to start introducing any breakages from too new versions of R packages.
+On the other hand the time stamp is not too far away either to start introducing any breakage from too new versions of R packages.

 ## Managing central R installation on the  Head node